wcko87/beatoraja-english-guide/Downloading-Songs.md

 If you want to just get right into playing, there are a few "Starter Packs", to get started with.
 Starter packs are not beginner packs.
 They usually contain songs covering a wide range of difficulties.

 #### [GENOSIDE 2018 -BMS StarterPackage 2018-](http://nekokan.dyndns.info/~lobsak/genocide/grade.html)
 - Recommended starter pack with a very good selection of songs.
-Download the Append package too and merge it into the main folder, if you want harder charts, or charts for other play modes (e.g. pms charts).
+Download the Append package too and merge it into the main folder, if you want harder charts, or charts for other play modes (e.g. PMS charts).
 - This starter pack contains essentially all the songs required to play all of the GENOSIDE 2018 dan courses. ([What are dan courses](Difficulty-Tables#what-are-dan-courses))

 #### [GENOSIDE -BMS StarterPackage-](http://nekokan.dyndns.info/~lobsak/genoside/)